 The Right Amount Of Magnesium To Take For Deep Sleep — Sans Groggy Wakeup*

-If sleep is something you struggle with, reducing your caffeine intake, avoiding screens before bed, setting a more regular nightly schedule, and making your bedroom more conducive to rest could help.
-And if you're already doing all these things and still struggle to catch quality zzz's, it may be time to consider supplementing with a natural sleep aid.
+If a great night's sleep is what you're after, reducing your caffeine intake, avoiding screens before bed, setting a more regular nightly schedule, and making your bedroom more conducive to rest could help.
+And if you're already doing all these things and still feel like your sleep could be deeper, it may be time to consider a nightly supplement.*

-"[Magnesium] is a natural muscle relaxant, so it helps the whole body calm down," functional medicine doctor Robert Rountree, M.D., explains on the mindbodygreen podcast.* "It also lowers blood pressure.
-So it does basically all the things that you want to do to get the body ready for sleep and to help maintain sleep.*"
+"[Magnesium] helps the whole body calm down,"* functional medicine doctor Robert Rountree, M.D., explains on the mindbodygreen podcast.
+"It may also support healthy blood pressure.
+So it does basically all the things that you want to do to get the body ready for sleep and to help maintain sleep."*

-There are many types of magnesium supplements on the market, with magnesium glycinate being the most rigorously studied one for sleep.
-A combination of magnesium and the amino acid glycine, it's been shown to help with insomnia and stress management in clinical trials.*
+There are many types of magnesium supplements on the market, with magnesium bisglycinate (a chelate of magnesium and the amino acid glycine) being one of the most bioavailable and the form most well-designed for sleep.* Magnesium and glycine have been shown to help enhance sleep quality in clinical trials.*

-The NIH recommends that adults cap their supplemental magnesium uptake (i.e., the amount we get in things other than food) at 350 mg per day—so you'll want to stay below that number.
-As long as you don't have impaired kidney function, taking slightly more magnesium than this won't necessarily be harmful, but it might cause unpleasant side effects like diarrhea and abdominal cramping—though these are more common with other forms of magnesium, like carbonate, chloride, gluconate, and oxide, than they are with magnesium glycinate.
+As long as you don't have impaired kidney function, taking slightly more magnesium than this won't necessarily be harmful, but it might cause unpleasant side effects (as a result of magnesium naturally making your bowels move) like diarrhea and abdominal cramping—though these are more much common with other forms of magnesium, like carbonate, chloride, gluconate, and oxide, than they are with magnesium bisglycinate.

 The deep and restorative sleep you've always dreamt about, featuring magnesium glycinate.*

-Luckily, it doesn't take much magnesium glycinate to reap the relaxing benefits. mbg worked with Rountree to develop our own targeted magnesium supplement, sleep support+, that comes in at 120 mg of magnesium glycinate per serving.
-After four rigorous rounds of testing, we found this to be the sweet spot: It's enough to help the body and mind slow down after a long day but not too much to lead to a groggy morning.
+Luckily, it doesn't take much magnesium to reap the mineral's relaxing benefits. mbg worked with scientists, nutritionists, and health care practitioners to develop our own targeted magnesium supplement, sleep support+, that comes in at 120 mg of magnesium bisglycinate per serving.
+After multiple rounds of testing, we found this to be the sweet spot: It's enough to help the body and mind slow down after a long day but not too much to lead to a groggy morning.*